baianat-experiments/parallax-scrolling/README.md

 {
   // Element css selector or DOM element
   element: '#square1',
+  // viewport ratio when animation should finish value from [0.1, 1]
+  finishRatio: 1
   // Translate object values
   translate: {
     // translate unit, it can be 'px' or '%', defaults is 'px'